-We intend to file a U.S. IND application in the fourth quarter of 2005 in order to evaluate the safety of MN-246 in Phase I clinical trials.
+We intend to file a U.S. IND application in the fourth quarter of 2005 in order to evaluate the safety of MN-246 in Phase I clinical trials expected to commence in the first quarter of 2006.

-The results of animal studies often are not predictive of results in humans, and there is no clinical data on MN-246.
+The results of animal studies often are not predictive of results in humans, and there is no clinical data in humans on MN-246.
 Further testing is needed to evaluate whether MN-246 is safe and effective in humans.